ft-circleci-orbs/doppler-circleci-orb/README.md

 Please also refer to the Financial Times internal Cyber Security teams guidelines for more information on [default Doppler environments](https://tech.in.ft.com/tech-topics/secrets-management/doppler/guide#using-the-default-environments).

+## Troubleshooting

+*This token does not have access to requested project*

+In version 1.3 and earlier of this orb, a temporary file ./.circleci/doppplerenv was written to the filesystem containing DOPPLER_PROJECT and DOPPLER_CONFIG settings.
+In certain circumstances when using CircleCI caching features this file could end up being cached and used unintentionally in different CircleCI jobs using different Doppler tokens, likely causing the error above.
+To avoid this issue please update the config.yml to use ft-circleci-orbs/doppler-circleci@1.4 or higher.

 ## Acknowledgements

 This orb is based on [conpagoaus/doppler-orb](https://github.com/conpagoaus/doppler-orb) and adapted for the Financial Times.